 No matter what your goals are, you need to build muscle as well as get your cardiovascular system in shape.
 WebMD advises that building lean muscle via resistance training is vital for getting in shape because it helps burn fat for weight loss and helps keep it off.
 Additionally, the Centers for Disease Control and Prevention recommends both resistance training and aerobic activity on a weekly basis in their Physical Activity Guidelines.
 The aerobic part is easy enough to solve, as you really don’t need any unusual or special equipment to get your heart rate up.
 Hop on your bike, take a jog around the neighborhood or jump rope for awhile — it’s all good.
 For building muscle, though, it’s useful to have more than one tool in your fitness toolbox.

 Some people are die-hard free weight lifters.
-They don’t consider it a serious workout unless they’re using the dumbbells or any equipment that incorporates weight plates.
+They don’t consider it a serious workout unless they’re pumping iron–using the dumbbells or any equipment that incorporates weight plates.
 There’s nothing wrong with that while you’re young, but as you get older your body doesn’t recover as quickly as it used to.
-Plus, lifting heavy weights is hard on your joints and tendons in general but, as you age, it’s natural for cartilage to deteriorate, according to Healthline, making heavy weight lifting difficult and even risky.
+Plus, lifting heavy weights is hard on your joints and tendons in general.
+However, as you age, it’s natural for cartilage to deteriorate, according to Healthline, making heavy weight lifting difficult and even risky.
 That’s not to say that you should give up free weights entirely.
 Many experts from personal trainers to physical therapists to doctors advocate using bands in conjunction with free weights for effective strength training programs.

 - constant tension that isn’t subject to gravity